rashmirrajashekara/docs/quick-start-guides/Quick Start Guide - Intel® Security Libraries - Secure Key Caching.md

   - CSP_SCS_IP should point to the IP of SCS service deployed on CSP system
   - Hostname of the Enterprise system where KBS is deployed
   - For Each SKC Library installation on a SGX compute node, please change SKC_USER (should be same as SKC_USER provided in create_roles.conf)
-  - SKC_TOKEN with the token copied from above step Save and Close
+  - SKC_TOKEN with the token copied from previous step Save and Close
 ./deploy_skc_library.sh
 ```